Central European Football League: 2006

+Final

-The first ever league champions were Wild Boars who beat Vukovi 23–12 in SELAF Bowl, played on FK Radnički stadium in Belgrade on 8 October.
+The first ever league champions were the Wild Boars who beat Vukovi 23–12 in SELAF Bowl I, played on FK Radnički stadium in Belgrade on October 8.

 2007

-The second season was already a season of expansion for the league with two new teams.
-Joining the league were the top Hungarian team, Budapest Wolves, and CNC Gladiators, then of Austrian Division I (Austria 2nd highest level).
-Meanwhile, the Legionaries have left the competition.
+The second season saw the entry of two new teams, the Budapest Wolves and the CNC Gladiators.
+Meanwhile, the Legionaries left the competition.
 For the first time teams were split into two conferences: North and South.
-North Conference consisted of Gladiators, Silverhawks and Wolves and South Conference included three Serbian teams: Dukes, Vukovi and Wild Boars.
+The Northern Conference consisted of the Gladiators, Silverhawks, and Wolves, while the Southern Conference included the three remaining Serbian teams: Dukes, Vukovi and Wild Boars.
+This season also marked the CEFL's debut on live television, with the semifinal and CEFL Bowl II broadcast on TV Avala.